-- Sift flour, sugar, baking powder and baking soda together in a large bowl.
+- Sift the flour, sugar, baking powder and baking soda together in a large bowl.

-- Mix in cranberries and walnuts.
+- Mix in the cranberries and walnuts.
 Stir in hot water.

-- Place in prepared loaf pan and bake 1 hour and 10 minutes.
-Test by poking a toothpick into bread; If it comes out clean the bread is done.
+- Place batter in a prepared loaf pan and bake 1 hour and 10 minutes.
+Test by poking a toothpick into bread; if it comes out clean the bread is done.

 Nutrients per serving